A Low-rank Approximation for MDPs via Moment Coupling: Numerical experiments

 We use the Bellman residual to experiment with a 4-ward instance where our computer memory resources no longer allow for the computation of the exact policy.

-Here we consider $N_1 = 2, N_2 = 3, N_3 = 1, N_4 = 2$ and queue capacity of 12 each.
+Here $N_1 = 2, N_2 = 3, N_3 = 1, N_4 = 2$ and the queue capacity is 12 for each.
 Note that the dimensions are no longer equal in size.
 Here the state space size is $N=50400$, which translates to the inversion of a matrix with 2.5 billion elements in full evaluation.
 Using $\fraks = 0.45$ we have $L=1512$.

 \moma~API converged in 5 iterations, taking a total of 5 hours.
 Even with sparse representations our memory resources do not allow for policy evaluation.
-However, to get a sense of the time scale (and hence a benchmark for comparison), we point out that a single full update took 14.6 hours, 17 times as much as the aggregate policy update in \moma.
+However, to get a sense of the time scale (and hence a benchmark for comparison), we point out that a single full update took 14.6 hours, 17 times as much as the aggregate policy update in \moma~API.

 The Bellman residual of the resulting policy is shown in Figure \ref{fig:agg-4ward}, with mean of 0.32 \% and max of 1.13 \% relative to the approximate value function, smaller than even the 3-ward instance, which provides positive indication on the quality of the approximate policy.